 Information and Assistance

 In addition to the admissions information found here, prospective students should review the information on the UCSB Graduate Division website.

 The site also contains detailed information about submitting an application and the overall application process.

 Below, you will find information specific to the Bren School and answers to frequently asked questions that are and not included on the Graduate Division web site.

-Prospective students’ primary contact for information and assistance is the Bren School Staff Graduate Advisor.
-Send e-mail or call 805-893-7611.
+Prospective students’ primary contact for information and assistance is the Bren School staff Graduate Advisor, who can be reached via e-mail at firstname.lastname@example.org or by calling 805-893-7611.

 International applicants should carefully review the information for international students on the Graduate Division’s web site